-Environmental Considerations:

-California Environmental Quality Act (CEQA): The proposed actions are not a projectis exempt from environmental review under CEQA pursuant to CEQA Guidelines Section 15378 (b)(4), government funding mechanisms.

-National Environmental Policy Act (NEPA): The proposed actions are is exempt under NEPA pursuant to 24 Code of Federal Regulations (CFR) 58.34(a)(2) and (3).
+Environmental Considerations: California Environmental Quality Act (CEQA): The proposed action is not a project under CEQA pursuant to CEQA Guidelines Section 15378 (b)(4), government funding mechanisms.
+National Environmental Policy Act (NEPA): The proposed action is exempt under NEPA pursuant to 24 Code of Federal Regulations (CFR) 58.34(a)(2) and (3).
+Sustainability: Not applicable.

-Sustainability Considerations: Not applicable.

-Commission/Committee Action:

-At its meeting of September 4, 2019 the Sacramento Housing and Redevelopment Commission considered the staff recommendation for this item.
-The votes were as follows:

-AYES: Alcalay, Boyd, Griffin, Morgan, Staajabu, Starks

-NOES: None

-ABSENT: Macedo, Nunley, Wedding

-Rationale for Recommendation: The actions recommended in this report enables SHRA to continue to fulfill its mission of providing a range of affordable housing opportunities in the City and areis consistent with the previously approved Multifamily Lending and Mortgage Revenue Bond Policies, the City of Sacramento's 2013-2021 Housing Element as part of Sacramento's 2035 General Plan, Promise Zone Plans and Goals, and the Opportunity Zone Program.
+Commission/Committee Action: At its meeting of September 4, 2019 the Sacramento Housing and Redevelopment Commission considered the staff recommendation for this item.
+The votes were as follows: AYES: Alcalay, Boyd, Griffin, Morgan, Staajabu, Starks NOES: None ABSENT: Macedo, Nunley, Wedding ABSTAIN: None File #: 2019-01442, Version: 1 Rationale for Recommendation: The action recommended in this report enables SHRA to continue to fulfill its mission of providing a range of affordable housing opportunities in the City and is consistent with the previously approved Multifamily Lending and Mortgage Revenue Bond Policies, the City of Sacramento's 2013-2021 Housing Element as part of Sacramento's 2035 General Plan, Promise Zone Plans and Goals, and the Opportunity Zone Program.
 Financial Considerations: HCD estimates the City will receive approximately \$2 million in PLHA entitlement, annually.
 The actual amount of funding will vary each year based on real estate financing activity in the State that impacts the amount of revenue generated for the program.
 SHRA proposes to use five percent of the PLHA funds to support program administration.
+LBE - M/WBE and Section 3 requirements: Not applicable.